-Firms should ensure that they have systems and controls in place to identify emerging ML/TF risks and that they can assess these risks and, where appropriate, incorporate them into their business-wide and individual risk assessments in a timely manner.
+Firms should ensure that they have systems and controls in place to identify emerging ML/TF risks and that they can assess these risks and, where appropriate, incorporate them into their Business Risk Assessments and Customer/Transaction Risk Assessments in a timely manner.

-Examples of systems and controls firms should put in place to identify emerging risks include:
+Examples of systems and controls Firms should put in place to identify emerging risks include:

-- Processes to ensure that internal information is reviewed regularly to identify trends and emerging issues; - Processes to ensure that the firm regularly reviews relevant information from sources such as: - The Irish National Risk Assessment; - The European Commission's Supra-national Risk Assessment; - $\circ\,$ National Risk Assessment of the jurisdiction(s) in which the firm operates or customers of a firm are located; - Communications issued by FIU Ireland; - Guidance, circulars and other communication from the Central Bank and other relevant regulatory bodies; - $\circ~$ Information obtained as part of the initial CDD process; - The firm's own knowledge and expertise; - Information from industry bodies; - Information from international standard setting bodies such as Mutual Evaluation Reports (MERs) or thematic reviews; - Changes to terror alerts and sanctions regimes as soon as they occur, for example by regularly reviewing terror alerts and looking for sanctions regime updates; - $\circ~$ Information from international institutions and standard setting bodies relevant to ML/TF risks (e.g. UN, IMF, Basel, FATF, Wolfsberg); and - Other credible and reliable sources that can be accessed individually or through commercially available databases or tools that are determined necessary by a firm on a risk-sensitive basis; - Processes to capture and review information on risks relating to new products; - Engagement with other industry representatives, competent authorities and FIU (e.g. round tables, conferences and training providers), and processes to feed back any findings to relevant staff; and - Establishing a culture of information sharing and strong ethics within the firm.
+- Processes to ensure that internal information is reviewed regularly to identify trends and emerging issues; - Processes to ensure that the Firm regularly reviews relevant information from sources such as: - The Irish National Risk Assessment; - The European Commission's Supra-national RiskAssessment; - European Commission's list of high-risk third countries; - National Risk Assessment of the jurisdiction(s) in which the Firm operates or customers of a Firm are located; - Communications issued by FIU Ireland; - Guidance, circulars and other communication from the Central Bank and other relevant regulatory bodies; - o Information obtained as part of the initial CDD process; - The Firm's own knowledge and expertise; - Information from industry bodies; - Information from international standard setting bodies such as Mutual Evaluation Reports ("MERs") or thematic reviews; - Changes to terror alerts and sanctions regimes as soon as they occur, for example by regularly reviewing terror alerts and looking for sanctions regime updates; - Information from international institutions and standard setting bodies relevant to ML/TF risks (e.g. UN, IMF, Basel, FATF); and

+- Other credible and reliable sources that can be accessed individually or through commercially available databases or tools that are determined necessary by a Firm on a risk-sensitive basis; - Processes to capture and review information on risks relating to new products; - Engagement with other industry representatives, competent authorities and FIU (e.g. round tables, conferences and training providers), and processes to feed back any findings to relevant staff11; and - Establishing a culture of information sharing and strong ethics within the Firm.